Tom-HA/posti/README.md

 # posti
-New post installer for Ubuntu and Fedora based distributions
+New post distro installation config script for Ubuntu and Fedora based distributions.
+This script is also used to customize your shell (MacOS supported).

 ## Installation